Transaction graphs

 Average transaction response time

 This metric displays the average time taken to perform transactions during each second of the performance test run.
-If you have defined acceptable minimum and maximum transaction performance times, you can use this graph to determine whether the performance of the server is within the acceptable range.
+If you have defined acceptable minimum and maximum transaction performance times, use this graph to determine whether server performance is within the acceptable range.

 Axis Details